Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time: Conclusion and Outlook

-We have discussed the possibility to use EOS experiments to probe the causal nature of source radiation at the single photon level as envisioned by Fermi in 1932 \cite{fermi_quantum_1932}, the existence of space- and time-like correlations in the quantum vacuum, and the time-domain FDT.
-Having expressed the EOS signal in terms of the general correlation and response functions of the THz field allows to extend our results to also study the influence of complex environments such as cavities \cite{lindel2022probing}, thermal fluctuations, or material resonances as well as study the space-time structure of correlations present in other THz quantum fields then the quantum vacuum.
-Also, applying an additional strong laser pulse to the nonlinear crystal on top of the two probe beams might allow to realize an analogue of Fermi's two atom setup in curved space-times in the future \cite{kizmann2019subcycle,drori2019observation,philbin_fiber-optical_2008}.\\
+We have identified the contributions of the source and vacuum field in generating correlations in Fermi's two-atom setup.
+Our analysis revealed that these quantities can be uniquely identified by the constraint that they are individually hermitian and that the source-radiation contribution vanishes for space-like separated atoms.
+We further determined source and vacuum-field contributions in the EOS analog of Fermi's two-atoms setup.
+We have discussed the potential to use state-of-the-art EOS experiments to probe the causal nature of source radiation at the single photon level, as originally proposed by Fermi in 1932 \cite{fermi_quantum_1932}, the existence of space- and time-like correlations in the quantum vacuum, and the time-domain FDT.
+By expressing the EOS signal in terms of general correlation and response functions of the THz field, our findings can be extended to investigate the influence of complex environments such as cavities \cite{lindel2022probing}, thermal fluctuations, or material resonances.
+This approach also enables the analysis of how the space-time structure of correlations, present in THz quantum fields other than the quantum vacuum, can be probed in EOS experiments.
+In the future, it may be possible to create an analog of Fermi's two-atom setup in curved space-times by introducing an additional strong laser pulse to the nonlinear crystal, along with the two probe beams \cite{kizmann2019subcycle,drori2019observation,philbin_fiber-optical_2008}.\\